• Home

 In this project, I used the RSSI value (Received Signal Strength Indicator) as a measure of distance between the transmitter and the receiver, using the ESPNOW wireless protocol.
 The transmitter is an ESP8266 with the following code: It sends a Read more…

-By cascajolabs.es, 11 months ago
+By cascajolabs.es, 1 year ago

 Blog